 Capstone class for the Instructional Strategist I: 5-12 Endorsement.
 Requires a minimum of 90-hours of work in a special education program with elementary or middle level students with mild/moderate disabilities.
-Can usually be completed in the participant's school setting and will be overseen by a college-assigned supervisor.
+Most of the required hours can be completed in the participant's school setting and will be overseen by a college-assigned supervisor.
 Meets the student teaching requirement for this endorsement when the participant is already a licensed teacher.
 All other coursework for the endorsement must be completed in advance of the internship and an application must be submitted and approved.
-Due dates for internship applications are August 1 for a fall internship, December 1 for a spring internship, and May 1 for a summer internship.
-Offered every fall, spring, and summer.